-- OPT CC SCHEDULE RC = 1
+- OPT_CC_SCHEDULE_RC = 1

 - OPT_SUPPORT_STATIC_CODEWORDS = 1

-- OPT_STATIC_CODEWORDS_ARRAYS = 1
+- OPT STATIC CODEWORDS ARRAYS = 1

 - OPT_VECTOR_MODE = 0

-- OPT_FEEDBACK = 1

-- OPT_PRAGMA = 1
+OPT_CC_USER_FUNCTIONS = 1

-Must be any string, default %N.%P. Format string for the prefix used for all output products. %n is substituted with the user-specified name of the program. %N is substituted with the optionally uniquified name of the program. %p is substituted with the local name of the pass within its group. %P is substituted with the fully-qualified name of the pass, using periods as hierarchy separators (guaranteed unique). %U is substituted with the fully-qualified name of the pass, using underscores as hierarchy separators.
-This may not be completely unique,%D is substituted with the fully-qualified name of the pass, using slashes as hierarchy separators.
+Must be any string, default $N.\P$.
+Format string for the prefix used for all output products. n is substituted with the user-specified name of the program.
+N is substituted with the optionally uniquified name of the program. p is substituted with the fully-qualified name of the pass, using periods as hierarchy separators (guaranteed unique).
+N is substituted with the fully-qualified name of the pass, using underscores as hierarchy separators.
+This may not be completely unique, D is substituted with the fully-qualified name of the pass, using slashes as hierarchy separators.
 Any directories that don't exist will be created as soon as an output file is written.